PowerShell/PowerShellEditorServices/README.md

 functionality needed to enable a consistent and robust PowerShell development experience in almost any editor or integrated development environment (IDE).

-## [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) clients using PowerShell Editor Services:
+## [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) clients using PowerShell Editor Services

 The functionality in PowerShell Editor Services is available in the following editor extensions: